Starbucks workers sue over company's new dress code

 Worker-led lawsuits in state courts are a shift in tactics in the multi-year effort to unionize Starbucks' stores.

 Starbucks Workers United, the labor group that has unionized 640 of Starbucks’ 10,000 company-owned U.S. stores, has filed hundreds of unfair labor practice charges against Starbucks with the National Labor Relations Board.
-The union filed an charge over the dress code in April.
+The union filed an charge over the dress code in April but it is not a party in the current lawsuits.

 But the board's ability to hear cases has been curtailed under President Donald Trump.
 Trump fired an NLRB member in the spring, leaving the board without the quorum it needs to decide cases.